awused/aw-fm/README.md

 ## Features

 * Fast and efficient
-  * Opening directories containing one or two hundred thousand images shouldn't lock up the UI for minutes/hours.
+  * Opening directories containing hundreds of thousands of images shouldn't lock up the UI for minutes/hours.
 * Natural sorting, `abc` sorts before `XYZ` and `a2.png` sorts before `a10.png`.
 * Highly customizable, up to a point.